jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/README.md

 # IPHS 391: Frontiers in Generative AI

-This is an upper-division course offers an in-depth exploration of advanced AI concepts, focusing on interdisciplinary applications of large language models, AI information systems, and autonomous agents.
-Students will engage with a progressive curriculum, starting with a Python-based AI APIs and a series of four hands-on projects, equipping them with the skills and knowledge necessary to innovate in the rapidly evolving field of artificial intelligence.
+This upper-division course offers an in-depth exploration of advanced AI concepts, focusing on interdisciplinary applications of large language models, AI information systems, and autonomous agents.
+Students will engage with a progressive curriculum, starting with Python-based AI APIs and a series of four hands-on projects, equipping them with the skills and knowledge necessary to innovate in the rapidly evolving field of artificial intelligence.
 Python programming is the technical prerequisite for this course.

 ## Course Details